Why do my eyes burn?

 Are your eyes on fire?

 When your eyes are burning, it's often difficult to focus on anything else.
-Most of the time, that burning sensation is uncomfortable but nothing to be too worried about.
+In some cases, that burning sensation is uncomfortable but is nothing to be too worried about.

 Causes of burning eyes

-Sometimes it’s easy to tell what’s causing an eye to burn.
+Sometimes, it’s easy to tell what’s causing the eyes to burn.
 For example, your eyes might burn if you get chemicals in them, such as shampoo ingredients, chlorine from a swimming pool or sunscreen.
 Other common irritants that can make your eyes burn include makeup, skin moisturizers, soap and cleaning products.

 Burning eyes can have many causes.
 A trip to the eye doctor is the best way to get relief.